 - Rinse the farro under cold water.
 Place the water, 1 cup orange juice and salt into a suacepan and bring to a vigorous boil.
 Add the farro.
 Cover and reduce heat to low medium.
-Simmer until the farro is done, about 20-25 minutes.
+Simmer until the farro is done, about 20-25 minutes for pearled farro and longer for whole grain.
 Place the cooked farro in a large bowl and chill.

 - Add the apples, orange pieces, grapes, celery, walnuts and mint to the farro.
 Mix well.